Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 ## Debugging

+You can just debug the test as you normally would by using the debugger in Visual Studio.
+You can also disable headless mode and use the Playwright Inspector to debug the test.

 ### Ways to disable headless mode

 https://playwright.dev/dotnet/docs/debug#headed-mode

 Pause the execution with `await page.PauseAsync();` and then use the Playwright Inspector to debug the test.
 - dotnet test -- Playwright.LaunchOptions.Headless=false
-- Set Headless to false in the csproject
+- Set Headless to false in the .runsettings file that's located in the solution root folder